axd1967/lander/README.md

 ## Notes

 Simple formulas used ("[Euler symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method)"), don't expect stable orbits: as as simple example, just run idle in the initial orbit and observe the decay.
+Another - rather demotivating - indication of shortcomings of this model is to perform a short prograde burn and observe that speed AND altitude are increasing...
 This is more a game than a realistic simulation; deviations get worse with larger time steps (r2).
 It might be interesting to have an idea of the lower bound for the time step before other effects start to appear.

 # Programming